francescov1/mongoose-tsgen/README.md

 ## Query Population

-Any field with a `ref` property will be typed as `RefModel["_id"] | RefModel`.
+Any field with a `ref` property will be typed as `RefDocument["_id"] | RefDocument`.
 This allows you to use the same type whether you populate a field or not.
 When populating a field, you will need to use [Typeguards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types) or [Type Assertion](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) to tell Typescript that the field is populated:

 ```typescript
 // fetch user with bestFriend populated